Georgia Nursing Home Abuse Attorneys, Singularly Focused on Combatting Neglect and Negligence in Nursing Homes

 Need more assistance reporting Georgia nursing home injuries?
 Our dedicated Georgia nursing home abuse lawyer can guide you on how best to contact Georgia’s administrative agencies to investigate your family member’s injury or wrongful death.

 Work with Experienced Georgia Nursing Home Abuse Attorneys

 Discovering that someone you love and care for has been abused or neglected can be shocking.
 The experience may leave you unsure about what to do next.

 The Georgia nursing home abuse lawyers at Senior Justice Law Firm understand that this is a challenging time, and the last thing you want to think about is the financial and time commitments of filing a lawsuit.
 This is why we are always happy to meet during a free consultation to offer guidance about the next steps to take.

 We encourage you to submit an inquiry, either by live chat or the case submission box below.
 Please share as much case details as possible.
 After reviewing your submission, we will get back to you to let you know if we can assist you and your family on your journey to justice.

 At Senior Justice Law Firm, we want to be your Georgia nursing home abuse lawyer.
-Call us now.
+Call us now at (470) 598-1515.
+You can also live chat with our office or submit your case facts below.